ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Connection Groups {#groups}

-Connection Groups represent sets of entagled connections, e.g., streams in a multi-streaming protocol, and can be created using the Clone Action:
+Connection Groups can be created using the Clone Action:

 ~~~
 Connection := Connection.Clone(framer?)